 As a brief recap of our first post in this series, the GDPR defines personal data and sets forth guidelines for how it can be used.
 The three primary concepts of these guidelines are: required consent for use of personal data; full transparency in case of a data breach; and the right to access, correct, port and erase one’s own personal data from any database.

 The regulations are intended to protect all EU citizens.
 That means if you collect any data on any EU citizen you are subject to the GDPR.
 However, even if your business is not subject to the GDPR, the application of its privacy protection principles may improve privacy and data security for your business.
-The key changes that will affect businesses can be found here.
+The rules that will affect businesses can be found here.

 The value of a data audit

 In today’s post we’ll discuss the importance of conducting a data audit to prepare your business and ensure peace of mind should you be required to demonstrate compliance.

 At Hush, we have been advocating for businesses to conduct risk assessments to protect themselves from possible security breaches.
 The concept of the data audit is similar.
 By creating a clear picture of exactly how your business handles personal data, you’ll be prepared to demonstrate GDPR compliance in case of an official audit.
 Again, the concept is simple: Know what type of data you’re collecting; know where it’s stored; know what it’s used for; and know who has access to it and that it is secure.

 In case of a GDPR audit, a comprehensive data record that you’ve constructed through an internal data audit will demonstrate the efforts your business has made to become compliant.

 Let’s look at the steps of a very basic data audit in a little more detail.